Skip to main content

 Research backs this up.
 A managing partner can flip through an 80-page consulting deck in 10 minutes reading only the slide titles.
 VCs spend an average of 2 minutes and 12 seconds reviewing a pitch deck.
 The people making the biggest decisions spend the least time with your materials.

-Your deliverables need to make the $25K engagement feel worth every dollar.
-If the output doesn't look credible on its face, you're fighting an uphill battle on scope expansion and renewals.
+Your deliverables need to make the $25K engagement feel worth every dollar regardless of which person on your team produced them.
+If the output doesn't look credible on its face, your firm is fighting an uphill battle on scope expansion and renewals.

 The gap between what the analysis deserves and what the deck delivers